My Ex Texted Me - Should I Ignore It?

 Sometimes, it can be beneficial to talk to relationship experts or mental health professionals about dealing with an ex that keeps texting you, or whom you keep seeing on social media.
 When an expert weighs in on your situation, they may be able to give an outside perspective that isn't clouded by personal memories, judgement, or sentiments.

-Sometimes, ignoring an individual who hurts you or causes you emotional distress is necessary to protect yourself.
+Sometimes, ignoring an individual who hurts you or causes you emotional distress is necessary for your wellbeing.
 If you choose to ignore an ex for these reasons, it isn’t necessarily immature, but rather quite the opposite as you recognize the value of yourself and your mental health.
 It’s important to put yourself first.

 Every relationship is different, as is every individual.
 Be sure to give yourself the time you need to process a breakup, and don't be afraid to choose to distance yourself from your ex if you need to.